 Nursing students are expected to maintain high standards of behavior.
 Cheating, lying, stealing, failure to report, unauthorized replication of tests, and plagiarism are not tolerated and may lead to dismissal from the program.
 Non-adherence to testing policies and procedures results in a grade of zero for the test and possible course failure.
 Dismissal from the College of Nursing occurs with major violation of academic standards.
 See the Undergraduate Student Handbook for discussion of academic misconduct.

-A pre-nursing student who fails to achieve a semester GPA of 2.0 at the end of any semester is automatically placed on probation and must meet with a nursing advisor to complete a Conditional Enrollment Form.
-An advising hold will be placed on the student's account for failure to meet with a nursing advisor to complete the Conditional Enrollment Form.
+A student who fails to achieve a semester GPA of 2.0 at the end of any semester is automatically placed on probation and must meet with a nursing advisor.
+An advising hold will be placed on the student's account for failure to meet with a nursing advisor.
 The student is removed from probation if the subsequent semester GPA is 2.0 or higher.

-A Student Admission Retention Progression (SARP) referral is completed by the faculty for students in the nursing major for unsatisfactory academic or clinical/lab performance.
+An academic referral is completed by the faculty for students with unsatisfactory academic or clinical/lab performance.
 Adherence to faculty recommendations for improvement and achievement of performance standards by end of the semester is expected.
-Inability to meet clinical/lab expectations results in failure of the nursing course.
+Inability to meet academic standards results in failure of the nursing course.

 The College of Nursing adheres to the University of Toledo Academic Policies.
 Students must be given a minimum of one semester on probation before being subject to suspension.
 A student is subject to academic suspension if he/she falls below the minimum requirements or fails to make sufficient progress toward attainment of the degree.
 Undergraduate students serving a suspension will not be allowed to take any courses at the University of Toledo.
 After serving the suspension term, suspended students may petition for readmission to the degree program from which they were suspended.
 If a suspended student takes courses at another institution and wishes to petition for readmission to the University following the term of their suspension, then they must successfully petition for readmission and meet the transfer student admission requirements for the degree program in which they wish to continue their studies.
 UT Policy - Academic Standing/Suspension.